Audemars Piguet icon

 An Audemars Piguet grande complication Royal Oak from 2000.

-In 1997, the Royal Oak Tourbillon was presented in an edition of 25 steel pieces for the 25 years of the collection, along with a series of 5 watches of 40 mm diameter in yellow gold, rose gold and platinum.
-This release was associated with the introduction of the family’s first chronograph (ref.
-25860) in 39 mm and of the first Grande Complication Royal Oak.
-With its 44 mm diameter, this grey gold piece featured a minute repeater, a perpetual calendar, and a double chronograph.
+In 1997, the Royal Oak Tourbillon was introduced in a limited edition of 25 steel pieces to celebrate the 25th anniversary of the collection along with a series of five 40-mm watches in yellow gold, rose gold and platinum.
+This release came alongside the introduction of the family’s first chronograph (ref.
+25860) in a 39-mm diameter and the first Grande Complication Royal Oak.
+With its 44-mm diameter, this grey gold piece featured a minute repeater, a perpetual calendar and a double chronograph.
 In 28 years of service, the Royal Oak had 300 variations, including 200 during the 1990s.

 The revolution of the third millennium

-Entering a new era justified the launch of a new generation of Royal Oak.
-This 39mm piece arrived under the reference 15202.
-Once again, it has a sapphire case back and boasts a new Grande Tapisserie dial, launched the previous year.
-At that time, the watch competed on equal ground with new generation products.
-This did not prevent the manufacture from exploring new territories.
-In 2002, the manufacture revealed jointly the first Royal Oak Concept and the Royal Oak Tradition d’Excellence, part of a collection of complication timepieces all limited to 20 models and designed to be part of an inlaid cabinet in which all the watchmaking complications are gathered.
+The beginning of the new era called for the launch of a new generation of Royal Oak.
+It came dressed as a 39-mm model, reference 15202.
+Once again, it displayed a sapphire case back and boasted the new Grande Tapisserie dial, launched the previous year.
+At that time, the watch competed on equal grounds with new generation products – which did not prevent the manufacture from exploring new territories.
+In 2002, they revealed both the first Royal Oak Concept and the Royal Oak Tradition d’Excellence as part of a collection of complication timepieces, all limited to 20 models and designed to be part of an inlaid cabinet in which all the watchmaking complications would be gathered.

-At the same time, the Royal Oak appeared through limited editions, produced in collaboration with renowned celebrities and athletes.
-The first was designed in 1990 by champion golfer Nick Faldo.
-Then came the Royal Oak City of Sails, created to celebrate a partnership with Alinghi (1999): a profitable association that allowed the Royal Oak to evolve from a luxury item to a statement of identity, a symbol of success.
-Then came in 2008: the Royal Oak Sachin Tendukar, and the Oak Leaves series designed in collaboration with Michelle Yeoh.
-In 2012, to celebrate 40 years of the Royal Oak, “Jumbo”, reference 15202 was released, along with an openworked version, powered by the new 5122 calibre.
+At the same time, a few limited editions of the Royal Oak were produced in collaboration with renowned celebrities and athletes.
+The first was designed in 1990 by golf champion Nick Faldo.
+Then, the Royal Oak City of Sails celebrated a partnership with Alinghi (1999).
+Through this profitable combination, the Royal Oak evolved from luxury item to statement of identity and symbol of success.
+Then in 2008 came the Royal Oak Sachin Tendukar and the Oak Leaves series designed in collaboration with Michelle Yeoh.
+In 2012, to celebrate 40 years of the Royal Oak, the “Jumbo” reference 15202 was released along with an openworked version, powered by the new 5122 calibre.

 The iconic bezel of the Royal Oak Jumbo Extra-Thin 39 mm in steel.

-Next came a Royal Oak Tourbillon Extra-Thin (ref.
-26510) with manual winding (in steel and rose gold).
-Sustained by a refined aesthetic, the maison launched in 2016 the majestic Royal Oak Double Balance Wheel Openworked.
-Originally designed in 41 mm, it was then offered with a 37mm variant and in a great range of materials, including black ceramic.
+Next came a hand-wound Royal Oak Tourbillon Extra-Thin (ref.
+26510) in steel and rose gold.
+Carried by its refined aesthetic, the Maison launched the majestic Royal Oak Double Balance Wheel Openworked in 2016.
+Originally designed with a 41-mm diameter, it became available in a 37-mm variation and in a great range of materials, including black ceramic.
 This period also saw the launch of the Royal Oak Selfwinding Perpetual Calendar Ultra-Thin (26586).

 Celebrating half a century of perfection

-Owing more than 80% of its turnover (1.5 billion Swiss Francs) to the Royal Oak collection, the manufacture of Le Brassus has every reason to pay tribute to these watches.
-And it is what it does, for the collection’s 50th anniversary, that takes place this year.
+Owing more than 80% of its turnover (1.5 billion Swiss Francs) to the Royal Oak collection, the manufacture from Le Brassus has every reason to pay tribute to these watches.
+Which it very much intends to do this year for the 50th anniversary of the collection.

 50th anniversary oscillating weight of the Royal Oak Jumbo 39mm

-It is expected that all the new Royal Oak models, that we have known for many years to be difficult to find, are likely to be even more in demand with the celebration of this half century of existence.
-François-Henry Bennahmias, the CEO of the company, in the Frank Sans C programme dedicated to Audemars Piguet, explains the reasons for this rarity that is exclusively linked to very high demand.
-Despite all the efforts on the part of the company and the teams hard at work in the ateliers, these new anniversary references are already very likely to be collector’s items, and so, difficult to get your hands on.
-Admittedly, the 2022 pieces have an electrifying quality.
+With this celebration of half a century of existence, all the new Royal Oak models, known for many years to be difficult to find are expected to be even more in demand.
+In the Frank Sans C show dedicated to Audemars Piguet, CEO of the company François-Henry Bennahmias explains the reasons for this rarity, exclusively related to very high demand.
+Despite all the efforts from the company and the teams hard at work in its ateliers, these new anniversary references are already very likely to become collector’s items – very difficult to get your hands on.
+The 2022 pieces have an undeniably electrifying quality.

 Royal Oak Jumbo 39 mm

-This new generation of the 39mm Royal Oak Jumbo Extra-Thin piece (ref.
-16202) is here in stainless steel and water-resistant to 50 m.
+This new generation of the 39-mm Royal Oak Jumbo Extra-Thin piece (ref.
+16202) is in stainless steel and water resistant to 50 m.
 It is astonishingly thin, only 8.1 mm.
-It features here a night blue “Cloud 50” dial with Petite Tapisserie pattern and a date aperture at 3 o’clock, applied hour markers and Royal Oak hands in grey gold and luminescent deposit.
+Here, it features a night blue “Cloud 50” dial with a Petite Tapisserie pattern and a date aperture at 3 o’clock, applied hour markers and Royal Oak hands in grey gold and luminescent coating.

 The Royal Oak Jumbo 39 mm from Audemars Piguet.

-It features the 7121 self-winding mechanical calibre in 29.6mm.
-Including 268 components, it has a 55-hour power reserve and vibrates at 4 Hertz.
-Like all the pieces of the 50th anniversary, the oscillating weight is specific and matches the colour of the piece’s metal.
-The instrument is offered on a metal bracelet fastened by an unfolding clasp.
+The watch houses the 7121 self-winding mechanical calibre in 29.6 mm.
+It features 268 components, offers a 55-hour power reserve and vibrates at 4 Hertz.
+Like all other 50th anniversary pieces, the oscillating weight was specially made and matches the colour of the metal of the piece.
+The instrument is available on a metal bracelet fastened by a folding clasp.

 Royal Oak Jumbo Extra-Thin 39 mm rose gold

-This reference, already available in steel as was the original, is also offered in 18-carat rose gold.
-This case is also water-resistant to 50 m and is also 8.1mm thick.
-It features a smoked grey dial with Petite Tapisserie pattern and a date aperture at 3 o’clock, applied hour markers and Royal Oak hands in rose gold and luminescent coating.
-The calibre is the same as on the steel version.
+This reference is available both in steel like the original and in an additional 18K rose gold variation.
+The case is also water resistant to 50 m and 8.1-mm thick.
+It features a smoked grey dial with a Petite Tapisserie pattern and a date aperture at 3 o’clock, applied hour markers and Royal Oak hands in rose gold and luminescent coating.
+The calibre is the same as that of the steel version.

 Royal Oak Jumbo Extra-Thin 39 mm in rose gold.

-This watch also contains the self-winding automatic 7121 calibre in 29.6 mm.
-Including 268 components, it has a 55-hour power reserve and vibrates at 4 Hertz.
-Like all the anniversary versions, the oscillating weight is engraved with the 50th anniversary inscription and is here made of rose gold.
-The piece is worn on an 18-carat rose gold bracelet and is fastened at the wrist with an AP unfolding clasp.
+This watch also houses the 29.6-mm self-winding automatic 7121 calibre.
+It features 268 components, offers a 55-hour power reserve and vibrates at 4 Hertz.
+Like all the anniversary versions, the oscillating weight was engraved with the 50th anniversary inscription and is here made of rose gold.
+The piece is worn on an 18K rose gold bracelet and is fastened at the wrist with an AP folding clasp.

 Royal Oak Jumbo Extra-Thin 39 mm in yellow gold

-The 16202 model is also offered in 18-carat yellow gold.
-As with the others, the case is water-resistant up to 50m and 8.1 mm thick.
-The piece features a smoked yellow golden dial with Petite Tapisserie pattern and a date aperture at 3 o’clock, applied hour markers and Royal Oak hands in yellow gold and luminescent coating.
+The 16202 model is also available in 18K yellow gold.
+Like the others, the case is water resistant up to 50m and 8.1-mm thick.
+The piece features a smoked yellow golden dial with a Petite Tapisserie pattern and a date aperture at 3 o’clock, applied hour markers and Royal Oak hands in yellow gold and luminescent coating.
 The calibre is the same as on the steel version.

 The Royal Oak Jumbo Extra-Thin 39 mm in yellow gold.